gentlegiantJGC/PyMCTCompiler/README.md

 The Universal format is modeled on the Java 1.13+ format with modifications in places that make sense.

-To implement these mappings into your project you will just need the contents of the [block_mappings](block_mappings) directory and a reader written in the language of the application.
+To implement these mappings into your project you will just need the contents of the [mappings](mappings) directory and a reader written in the language of the application.
 A example Python reader can be found [here](reader/read.py).

 # Contributing